iceclementi/LumiRandom/README.md

 # CS2102 Project - LumiRandom
 ## Introduction
-This project was implement as part of CS2102(Introduction to database) module that I took while in NUS.
-Our project topic was to emulate a student management system, with a locally deployed database.
+This project was implemented as part of the CS2102 (Introduction to Databases) module that I took while in NUS.
+Our project topic was to emulate a student course management system, with a locally deployed database.
 Our database of choice for this project is `psql`, and the backend language used is `Python Flask`.

 ## Group Members
 1. Joel Chang